 3. Stock Up On Blocks

 Block play can create multiple learning opportunities for children that are purposeful and fun.
-There is so much flexibility and creativity involved in block play.
+There are so much flexibility and creativity involved in block play.
 You can recreate building structures that you and your child saw, show them famous monuments and architecture around the world, or simply let their imagination take flight.
 You can even use materials that are open-ended, accessible and low-cost.

 Use recyclables: Think plastic containers, cloth scraps, cardboard boxes and tubes.
 Your child can add on all kinds of ‘construction materials’ to their existing block structures